zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Tips.md

 - They are not asking for your opinion on this topic
 - Don't be very detailed in you analysis, they only need a superficial analysis.
 Remember, you are not a data analyst or an economist
 - Don't complicate it
+- Don't try to impress the writer
+- Don't say "this data is so simple, there must be something that I am not seeing" because you are wrong, they inentionally make data simple and obvious

 # Do's

 - They are asking you to ==understand== the data and ==report== it appropriately and make ==relevant comparisons==
 - They are asking you to "summarise", and select the most important features and report them
 - Keep it simple
+- Organise paragraphs logically ()

 # Steps to do before writing

-1. Think about the purpose of the chart to understand the data. for our example there are 2 purposes
+1. Think about the purpose of the data to understand the data. for our example there are 2 purposes
 	- A comparison between china and india in foreign direct investment
 	- A trend over time of foreign direct investment